-For maximum air conditioning and heating system efficiency, air filters should be inspected and cleaned as required in maintenance schedule to ensure proper ventilation of the evaporator and heating radiator cores.
-To clean filters, back flush with water, then dry with air.
+For maximum air conditioning and heating system efficiency, air filters should be inspected and cleaned as required in the maintenance schedule to ensure proper ventilation of the evaporator and heating radiator cores.
+To clean filters, remove lint using a nylon brush, back flush with water then dry with air.

-Do not use high pressure water jet to avoid damaging filter.
+Do not use a high pressure water jet to avoid damaging the filter.

-Be sure not to reverse filter upon installation.
+Be sure not to reverse the filters upon installation.